Trusted to care in Weybridge, Surrey

 We know that choosing the perfect home for your loved one can be an emotional experience, which is why we’ve created this simple guide to the types of care offered at Norfolk House.

-Norfolk House provides cosy accommodation with a home from home atmosphere.
-A varied programme of events increases a sense of community and encourages engagement, and we take regular trips into nearby Weybridge.
+Purpose-built, Norfolk House provides cosy accommodation with a home from home atmosphere.
+A varied programme of events increases a sense of community and encourages engagement, and we take regular trips into nearby Weybridge for shopping or entertainment.
 Art and music sessions are very popular, and residents enjoy gentle exercises, strolling around the gardens, or feeling pampered at our in-house hair salon.

 With bright and comfortable lounges, quiet areas and luxurious dining rooms, you can relax, knowing your loved one is enjoying the highest standard of care and compassion.Read more